Fisheries Change Programme

 Sustainable fisheries for every New Zealander

-A major feature of the programme is the introduction of a new digital system for tracking, monitoring and reporting of commercial fishing.
-This system is replacing the current methods for reporting, and includes:
+A major feature of the programme is the introduction of new technologies for the tracking, reporting, and monitoring of commercial fishing.
+We are replacing the current methods for reporting, and introducing:

 - electronic catch reporting via an e-logbook – so we can quickly and accurately measure commercial catch effort